CyVerse-learning-materials/OSG-tool-integration-quickstart/README.md

 - `index` which contains the indices of the reference genome

-### 2. Creating an environment for testing `evolinc/osg-rmta:2.1` docker image on OSG
+2. Creating an environment for testing OSG-RMTA docker image on OSG

 In order to run OSG-RMTA on OSG, you first need to have account with OSG.
 Register for an account at [osg-connect](http://osgconnect.net/).
 After you register, you need to add your public keys because OSG no longer allow password access.
 You can find more information [here](https://support.opensciencegrid.org/support/solutions/articles/12000027675-generate-ssh-key-pair-and-add-the-public-key-to-your-account)